 Create or borrow a diagnostic grammar test that covers basic language knowledge, such as simple sentences, verb tenses, parts of speech, mechanics and spelling.
 The assessment should contain at least twenty multiple choice questions.
 Giving the same test at the beginning and end of the quarter will allow instructors to quantitatively gauge student deficiencies and improvements made throughout the course.

-The one paragraph essay—also referred to as a standalone paragraph—is generally ten to fifteen sentences long, and condenses all the rudimentary elements of a complete essay into one short writing assignment.
-The paragraph essay begins with a topic sentence, contains supporting information and ends with a conclusion.
-Using this writing process technique not only helps Developmental English students understand the basic anatomy of an essay more clearly, but also increases their confidence in approaching longer writing assignments.
+The one paragraph essay—also referred to as a standalone paragraph—is generally ten to fifteen sentences long, and condenses all of the basic elements of a complete essay into one short writing assignment.
+The paragraph essay begins with a topic sentence, contains supporting information, and ends with a conclusion.
+Using this writing process technique not only helps Developmental English students understand essay structure more clearly, but also increases their confidence in approaching longer writing assignments.

 My mom had come and got my two boys that day, I was happy that I was getting a break from my kids.